Sierra Leone Brewery Limited: Community investment

 In 2006 a program was started to encourage local farmers to grow sorghum as part of a local sourcing drive.

-The current target of the local sourcing program is to achieve receive 60% of raw materials from within Africa.
+The current target of the local sourcing program is to receive 60% of raw materials from within Africa.

-The production of Salone Beer, made with 100% sorghum, has created a reliable source of income to over 12,000 farming families.
+The production of Salone Beer, made with 100% sorghum, has created a reliable source of income for over 12,000 farming families.